gardener/gardener-extension-registry-cache/docs/usage/registry-cache/observability.md

 #### registry_proxy_hits_total

-The number of total cache hits; i.e. the requested content exists in the registry cache's image store.
+The number of total cache hits; i.e. the requested content exists in the registry cache's image store and it is served from there (upstream is not contacted at all for serving the requested content).
 - Type: Counter
 - Labels: `upstream_host` `type`

 #### registry_proxy_misses_total

-The number of total cache misses; i.e. the requested content is fetched from the upstream.
+The number of total cache misses; i.e. the requested content does not exist in the registry cache's image store and it is fetched from the upstream.
 - Type: Counter
 - Labels: `upstream_host` `type`